WheteThunger/VehicleStorage/README.md

 ## Disclaimer

-If you increase and then later reduce the capacity of a car's storage modules, either via the plugin configuration or player permissions, be mindful that some items already in storage modules may no longer be visible if they were placed in the lower slots.
+If you increase and then later decrease the capacity of a car's storage modules, either via the plugin configuration or player permissions, be mindful that some items already in storage modules may no longer be visible if they were placed in the lower slots.
 This is actually pretty safe to do because the module cannot be removed from the car while it has items in it, and the items are recoverable by clicking the "take internal items" button while the storage module is selected at a car lift.
 The items will also drop if the car is destroyed.

 ## Uninstallation